alestrunda/alestrunda-gatsby/src/works/alestrunda.md

 urlLive: "http://alestrunda.cz"
 ---

 My presonal web sites.
 Originally as static web sites, no CMS and using Bootstrap.
-Then I connected it to WordPress and used my own front-end framework instead of Bootstrap and I also refactored CSS to comply with ITCSS.
+Then I connected it to WordPress and used my own frontend framework instead of Bootstrap and I also refactored CSS to comply with ITCSS.
 Now instead of WordPress I switched to static CMS Gatsby.

 That's the technological development since 2014.